CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA: Results

 \subsection{Impact of Assembly on the Kinematics}

-Figure~\ref{fig:hma} shows the evolution of the virial mass over time for our simulations, normalized to its value at $z=0$.
-The lines are color-coded by the median orbital circularity parameter of gas at $z=0$.
-This visualization reveals that galaxies with smoother, more monotonic mass-growth histories tend to host gas with higher circularity parameters, indicative of more rotationally supported systems.
-In contrast, galaxies that undergo significant mergers, as evidenced by prominent bumps or plateaus in their mass growth curves, exhibit lower gas circularity and more disturbed kinematics.
+Figure~\ref{fig:massgrowth} shows the evolution of the virial mass over time for our simulations, normalized to its value at $z=0$.
+In the upper panel, the lines are color-coded by the median orbital circularity of gas, while in the lower panel, they are color-coded by the halo concentration at $z=0$.